qq431169079/ShadowSuiteFramework/README.md

        You can also submit your custom module to us to make it pre-installed!

--Pre-installed modules
++ Pre-installed modules
       -It's okay if you don't know how to program.
 Shadow Suite Framework has an arsenal!
 It provides you tools written in different languages.
 Python, Ruby, Perl, PHP, and many more!

 # TO-DO List
 ------------------------
--Metasploit Framework, BRAT, Httrack, and MultiTool.
++ [FEATURE REQUEST]: Metasploit Framework, BRAT, Httrack, and MultiTool.

--Update The Harvester, FL00D, and Deception.
++ [MAINTENANCE]: Update The Harvester, FL00D, and Deception.

--[core/list_module.py]: List tools by category.
++ [FEATURE REQUEST]: List tools by category.

--[SSF.py]: less for python 3
++ [FEATURE REQUEST]: less for python 3

--[core/update.py]: Fix update algorithms.
++ [MAINTENANCE]: Fix update algorithms.

--[*]: API arguments as dict.
++ [MAINTENANCE]: API arguments as dict.

--More logging verbosity.
++ [MAINTENANCE]: More logging verbosity.

--Readline
++ [FEATURE REQUEST]: Readline

++ [ISSUE]: requests module not found when running on popular linux systems.

 # License and Copying
 ------------------------

--This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
++ This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

   This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

   You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

--See LICENSE file.
++ See LICENSE file.

 # Credits
 ------------------------